Ali’sKlamp

 Availability

 Supply is restricted to members of the medical profession who have been trained in its use.
 Training is normally available in Turkey and the UK, elsewhere by arrangement.
-For boys the clamp is produced in 5 different sizes, from infants (10mm) to early puberty (18mm).
-For older patients, sizes 20, 24, 26, 30 and 34mm are now available.
+The clamp is produced in sizes suitable from infants (10mm) to adult (34mm).

 Reported use

-Correspondence received from the manufacturer in January 2012 indicates that the clamp is being marketed in Turkey, the UK, Germany, The Netherlands, France, Switzerland, Malaysia, Indonesia, Singapore, Iran, Iraq, Pakistan, Azerbaijan, Turkmenistan, the United Arab Emirates, Egypt, New Zealand and Saudi Arabia.
+Correspondence received from the manufacturer indicates that by January 2012 the clamp was being marketed in Turkey, the UK, Germany, The Netherlands, France, Switzerland, Malaysia, Indonesia, Singapore, Iran, Iraq, Pakistan, Azerbaijan, Turkmenistan, the United Arab Emirates, Egypt, New Zealand and Saudi Arabia.
 Additionally, in adult sizes only, it has been trialled in Kenya as part of the campaign of mass circumcision aimed at limiting the spread of HIV.

 Results obtained